FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 ## Known Issues

-* LAP with AAX 96K synchronization issue.
-* OSC -1 index doesn't work with Polar /aed.
-* Record OSC message and snapshot interpolation via Local Audio Path automation is not working.
+* KU100 HRTF not included in the default HRTF list for Essential
+* 3D View - Output meters can display only 50 channels
 * Shortcuts with Alt doesn't work on Windows 10.
 * Only the first LFE receives LFE send.
-* No direct sound with Spherical Head binaural and Snowman binaural
-* Crash on transcoding B-Format 2D to HOA3D
+* [HOA] Crash on transcoding B-Format 2D to HOA3D
+* [OSC] OSC message "/master/[index]/dump" do not work
+* [OSC] No OSC control for reverb modal density
+* [PI] LAP with AAX 96K can face synchronization issue.
+* [PI] SPAT Send Solo parameter is not working in LAP or OSC
+* [PI] Enable Reverb Automation not working
-* Closing Nuendo and Ableton Live session with SPAT PI crashed application.
-(VST Plug-ins)
+* [PI-VST]Closing Nuendo and Ableton Live session with SPAT PI can crash application.
+* [PI-VST] Merging Technologies Ovation / Pyramix with loading issues